mstarita/SQLDroid4SQLCipher/README.md

 SQLDroid4SQLCipher is a JDBC driver for Android's encrypted sqlite database using SQLCipher (https://www.zetetic.net/sqlcipher/).
 This is bases on original SQLDroid v1.0.1 version.
 See http://sqldroid.org/.

-SQLDroid lets you access your app's database through JDBC.
-Android ships with the necessary interfaces needed to use JDBC drivers, but it does not officially ship with a driver for its built-in SQLite database engine.
-When porting code from other projects, you can conveniently replace the JDBC url to jdbc:sqlite to access an SQLite database on Android.

-The SQLDroid JAR with the JDBC driver for Android is 33KB.
-We also offer a RubyGem "sqldroid" for use with [Ruboto](http://ruboto.org/).

 ## Download

 Binary release of the Jdbc driver, sqldroid4SQLCipher.jar, is avalaible in the app/lib/ directory of the project